geonetwork/doc/source/tutorials/hookcustomizations/events/index.rst

 Using Events
 ############

-From |project_name| 3.0.x on, there are a number of events you can listen to on your Java code.
+From GeoNetwork 3.0.x on, there are a number of events you can listen to on your Java code.

 Enabling Event Listeners
 ========================